Why you can’t effectively learn Excel 365 using a Video Tutorial

 Software that updates very frequently is bad for business productivity.
-For this reason, business users of both Windows 10 and Microsoft Office 365 are protected from constant “version shock” and are only updated with new features every six months (using the semi-annual update channel).
+For this reason, business users of Microsoft Office 365 are protected from constant “version shock” and are usually only updated with new features every six months (using the semi-annual enterprise update channel).

-Office (and Windows 10) versions targeted at home users cannot use the semi-annual update channel and must use the monthly update channel.
+Office versions targeted at home users cannot use the semi-annual enterprise update channel and must use the monthly update channel.
 This means that they may receive feature updates a little earlier than business users (though these features are in an earlier stage of development and are less stable than the mature and thoroughly tested features released to the semi-annual enterprise update channel).

 How we support Excel's new SaaS model in our training materials